repejota/resume/resume.md

 Currently the work done is an active product and sucsessfully product.

-### IT Consultant & Senior Developer, Netsuus Intelligence
+### IT Consultant & Senior Developer, Netsuus Intelligence SL
 January 2007 – January 2008, Girona

 Netsuus Intelligence was an startup focused on web analytics.
 They hired me